Unemployment in CA: EDD spokesperson talks new extension program, best time to call, certifying for benefits

 When is the best time to call the EDD?

-Levy says generally the best time to get through the department is before 10 a.m. or after 5 a.m.
+Levy said generally the best time to get through the department is before 10 a.m. or after 5 p.m.

 The department is looking to hire 4,800 people to help with the influx of callers and unemployment applicants.